Andrew Bogut: Return to Golden State (2019)

-Return to the Kings (2019–2020)
+Return to Sydney (2019–2020)

 Bogut rejoined the Sydney Kings for the 2019–20 NBL season and helped them win the minor premiership with a first-place finish and a 20–8 record.
 He was named to the All-NBL Second Team.
 On 25 May 2020, Bogut announced that he would not be re-signing with the Kings.

-Bogut had two surgeries throughout 2020, one to remove a bone spur in his ankle and the other to help with sciatica in his lower back.
+Bogut had two surgeries in 2020, one to remove a bone spur in his ankle and the other to help with sciatica in his lower back.

+Retirement

 On 1 December 2020, Bogut announced his retirement from basketball, citing numerous injury issues as the main reason.

 National team career

 Bogut started for the Boomers at the 2004 Athens Olympics, averaging 13.7 points, 9 rebounds and 1.2 blocked shots and shooting 58.0% from the field.
 He represented Australia again in the 2006 FIBA World Championship.
 Australia advanced to the Round of 16 before losing to the United States.
 He averaged 12.8 points per game and 6.2 rebounds per game during the tournament, leading Australia in both categories.
 He started for the Boomers at the 2008 Beijing Olympics.
 In 2012, he was unable to play for the Boomers in the London Olympics, as he had previously broken his left ankle in January during the 2011–12 NBA season.

 On 14 July 2015, Bogut was named in the Australian Boomers squad for their European tour and the 2015 FIBA Oceania Championship.
 The following year, he was a member of the Boomers team that finished in fourth place at the 2016 Olympic Games in Rio de Janeiro.
 This equaled Australia's best ever finish at the Olympics, with the Boomers having also finished fourth in 1988, 1996 and 2000.
 In 2019, the Boomers again finished fourth, this time at the FIBA Basketball World Cup in China.

+In May 2025, Bogut was inducted into the FIBA Hall of Fame, becoming the ninth Australian to be honored.

+Coaching career

+On 12 March 2025, Bogut was appointed as an assistant coach of the Sydney Kings for the 2025–26 NBL season.